The Healing Power of Stem Cells: Treating Neurological Conditions

 These unique biological wonders have the capacity to develop into diverse cell types, offering hope for many debilitating diseases and injuries.

-However, despite its potential, stem cell therapy isn’t without its challenges – it raises complex issues in healthcare economics, accessibility and advancement.
+However, despite its potential, stem cell therapy isn’t without its challenges – it raises complex issues in healthcare economics, accessibility and technology advancement.

 This article will explore the power of stem cells in treating neurological disorders, detailing current research findings and addressing these challenges head-on.